-The challenge to the design team is to design and fabricate a prototype that best meets these goals and intents.
+The challenge to the student team is to design and fabricate a prototype vehicle that best meets the goals and intents as stated per the Rules Book.
 Over the course of a five day competition, a jury of experts from the motorsport, automotive and supplier industries judge the design, cost and business planning of all the teams to determine the best team and vehicle; in addition the team’s on-track performance scores will demonstrate how well they hold up under real life conditions.

-The Formula Bharat competition will be divided into 2 categories – Static and Dynamic – which account for a total of 1000 points.
+The Formula Bharat competition is divided into 2 categories – Static and Dynamic – which account for a total of 1000 points.

 ENGINEERING DESIGN EVENT (150 PTS): The concept of the design event is to evaluate the student’s engineering process and effort that went into the design of a vehicle, meeting the intent of the competition.
 Prior to the event, teams are required to submit an engineering design report and a design specifications sheet for evaluation.
 At the competition, vehicles must be presented for design judging in finished condition, fully assembled, complete and ready-to-race.
 The judges will not evaluate any vehicle that is presented at the design event in what they consider to be an unfinished state and will award zero points for the entire design event.